aws-solutions-library-samples/guidance-for-virtual-personal-stylist-on-aws/README.md

 ### Cleanup of CDK-Deployed Resources

 1. **Terminate the CDK app**:
-   - Navigate to the CDK app directory in your terminal.
+   - Navigate to the CDK app directory in your Cloud9 terminal.
+In your case, it should be the same directory from where you ran the `cdk deploy` command.
    - Run the following command to destroy the CDK stack and all the resources it manages:```cdk destroy --all```
    - This will remove all the AWS resources created by the CDK app, including Lambda functions, DynamoDB tables, S3 buckets, and more.